 Maintain instrument activity log books.

-Report instrument problems to Dr. Dubay or Trish McMillan for Departmental Instruments.
-NMR™ problems are reported to Dr. Dubay, Jason King, the NMR Center staff or Trish McMillan.
+Report instrument problems to Dr. Silinski or Trish McMillan for Departmental Instruments.
+NMR™ problems are reported to Dr. Silinski, the NMR Center staff or Trish McMillan.
 Note in the problem log book the nature of the problem and to whom and when it has been reported.

 Run samples of non-qualified persons as assigned by their research group advisor.